drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### The Design Strategy

-The team came to the conclusion that in order to reduce the peptidic character of the CGP38560, part of its peptidic backbone had to be removed (as indicated in the figure below).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/design-strategy-95d6acea'><i class='fa fa-play' aria-hidden='true'></i></button>The team came to the conclusion that in order to reduce the peptidic character of the CGP38560, part of its peptidic backbone had to be removed (as indicated in the figure below).
 By removing it, the Phe side-chain interacting at the P3 subsite would no longer be connected to the molecule but could be connected to the side-chain in P1.
 Analysis of binding requirements showed that although the P2 and P4 interactions could be sacrificed, a hydrogen-bond with the Serine-219 should be maintained.

 ![](https://media.drugdesign.org/course/success-stories-in-drug-discovery/design_strategy.gif){: loading=lazy }